Matrix nearness problems and eigenvalue optimization: Computing the pseudospectral abscissa

 \begin{lemma}[Byers' Lemma] Let $A\in\C^{n,n}$.
 For given real numbers $\alpha$ and $\beta$, the number $\eps > 0$ is a singular value of the matrix

 if and only if\/ $\iu \beta$ is an eigenvalue of the Hamiltonian matrix

 \end{lemma}

-\begin{proof} After taking $A- \alpha \Id$ in the role of $A$, we can assume $\alpha=0$ in the following.
-The imaginary number $\iu \beta$ is an eigenvalue of the Hamiltonian matrix \eqref{eq:H} if and only if there exist nonzero vectors $u$ and $v$ such that
+\begin{proof} \bng Without loss of generality we can assume $\alpha=0$ in the following. \eng The imaginary number $\iu \beta$ is an eigenvalue of the Hamiltonian matrix \eqref{eq:H} if and only if there exist nonzero vectors $u$ and $v$ such that

 This is equivalent to

 which expresses that $\eps$ is a singular value of $A - \iu \beta \Id$.

 \end{proof}